djarecka/pycontest_presentation_tmp/presentation/presentation.md

 - What are the testing frameworks in Python?

-- What is Continuos Integration?
+- What is Continuous Integration?

 ---